 - The actual level of service outputs delivered and their alignment with the capacity for which the service is funded, will be assessed regularly by departmental staff.
 Where a service is unable to achieve the level of outputs for which they are funded, which might occur for a range of reasons, the service should alert the department to this matter as soon as possible. - Where a service is unable to deliver outputs to the level of funded capacity agreed to in the Service Agreement, the department will require a practical action plan which demonstrates how the service will be able to achieve its funded capacity within a realistic timeframe.
-If a service consistently delivers outputs below its level of funded capacity, the department will seek to renegotiate the service's funded capacity to a more achievable level.
+If a service consistently delivers outputs below its level of funded capacity, the department will seek to work with the organisation to understand the reason for the under-delivery and develop strategies to respond. - The work of volunteers is not included in the reportable output hours for the department.

-• The service must participate in existing networks and/or establish and maintain networks and partnerships within the local community and with a broad range of family support and universal services.
+The service must participate in existing networks and/or establish and maintain networks and partnerships within the local community and with a broad range of family support and universal services.